hychen39/javascript_teach/ch13/prac_13.md

 ## Practice 1

-Your task is to increment a global counter asynchronously and log the results in a sequential manner.
+Your task is to increase a global counter asynchronously and log the results in a sequential manner.

 Requirements:
 1. Create a global variable `counter` and set it to 0.
-2. Create a function `incrementCounter` that return a promise.
+2. Create a function `increaseCounter` that return a promise.
    - The function takes `callId` as an argument.
    - use the `setTimeout()` function to delay one second and then resolve the promise.
    - The fulfilled value should be the string `Call ${callId} - Counter: ${counter}` .
-3. create a for-loop that calls `incrementCounter` 5 times.
+3. create a for-loop that calls `increaseCounter` 5 times.
-   - pass the loop counter as the `callId` argument to `incrementCounter()`.
+   - pass the loop counter as the `callId` argument to `increaseCounter()`.
-   - log the message `ready ${callId}, Counter: ${counter}` before calling `incrementCounter()`.
+   - log the message `ready ${callId}, Counter: ${counter}` before calling `increaseCounter()`.

 Example output:
 ```